 New Publication: Environmental and ecological drivers of harmful algal blooms revealed by automated underwater microscopy

 Another day, another publication!
-Congrats to Kasia Kenitz lead author on her use of data from our in situ pier plankton cameras.
+Congrats to Kasia Kenitz, the lead author, on her use of data from our in situ pier plankton cameras.
 Here is a link to the article for everyone interested in the topic: Article Link.

 (Image below: The SPC micro and mini are microscopes that were deployed underwater and used to capture images of plankton)